mozman/ezdxf/docs/source/bbox.rst

-Same count of hits and misses, but now the cache also references ~1000 virtual entities, which block your memory until the cache is deleted, luckily this is small DXF file (~838 kB).
+Same count of hits and misses, but now the cache also references ~1000 virtual entities, which block your memory until the cache is deleted, luckily this is a small DXF file (~838 kB).

-Bounding box calculations for multiple entity queries, which have overlapping entity results, using a :class:`Cache` object may speedup calculation...
+Bounding box calculations for multiple entity queries, which have overlapping entity results, using a :class:`Cache` object may speedup calculation.

+TODO

 Cache Class
 -----------